stevendborrelli/chef-init/README.md

 chef-init
 =========

-Set up a basic chefo client.
+Set up a basic chef client, useful for getting started with chef-solo.

+Will also:

-Installs berkshelf gem into chef's embedded ruby.
+* Install berkshelf gem into chef's embedded ruby.

-copies the chef-repo dir and points .chef/knife.rb
+* copies the chef-repo dir and points .chef/knife.rb to the chef-repo/cooksbooks directory

 Tested on:

 	ubuntu1204
 	rhel6.3